FindoraNetwork/findora-wiki/docs/general/run-a-test-node.md

 Build a full node in your server and connect to the Findora Alpha/Mainnet network.
 Alpha network is for the integration and test only.

+The test network can define assets and publish unlimited assets
 ### System requirements

 #### OS